 For a more detailed list, please refer to Florida Statute 119.071.

-If you fit any of the above categories and wish to protect your information from disclosure, Click Here for the "Public Records Exemption Request" form and return or mail the completed form to:
+If you fit any of the above categories and wish to protect your information from disclosure, please visit the Department of State/Division of Elections website and select form DOS-119 and return or mail the completed form to:

 Putnam County Supervisor of Elections

 Victims of Domestic Violence and Stalking Victims